cisco-open/jalapeno/services/collectors/topology/database/README.md

 * Link-Edges - link_edge.go
 * Prefix-Edges - prefix_edge.go

-There are also Arango connection and document-creation helper files: collector.go, database.go, helper.go, object.go
+There are also ArangoDB connection and document-creation helper files: collector.go, database.go, helper.go, object.go

+#
+### Creating / Modifying Collections
 To add a new collection:
 - modify arango.go
     - extend the NewArango function, ensuring the collection as either a vertex or edge collection